-About Polygraph Tests
+How do Polygraph Tests Work?

-So Why do Police Ask Defendants to Take Polygraphs?
+Why do Police Ask Defendants to Take Polygraphs?

-Lie detectors are most commonly used in criminal investigations to allow a detective to get a suspect to confess after taking a real or even sometimes a fake test -in these cases, investigators don’t care about the California polygraph law regarding admissibility of this evidence stopping these from being admitted in court, because they have no intention of using the results in court, they just want to get the suspect talking.
-This is another reason to always have your defense attorney present while speaking with police, as he will advise you about the California polygraph law.
+Lie detectors are commonly used in criminal investigations to allow a detective to get a suspect to confess after taking a real or even sometimes a fake test.
+In these cases, investigators don’t care about the admissibility of the evidence because they have no intention of using the results in court.
+Instead, investigators just want to get the suspect talking.
+Always have your defense attorney present while speaking with police and when considering whether or not to take a polygraph test, as he will advise you about the applicable California laws.

-If you have any questions about the specifics of California polygraph law regarding admissibility, please call (760) 643-4050 to schedule a free initial consultation with criminal lawyer Peter M. Liss.
+If you have any questions about the specifics of California law regarding polygraph admissibility, please call (760) 643-4050 to schedule a free initial consultation with criminal lawyer Peter M. Liss.